zoobzio/astql/README.md

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on how to get started.

 ### Security

-For security vulnerabilities, please email alex@zoobz.io instead of creating a public issue.
+For security vulnerabilities, please see our [Security Policy](SECURITY.md) for responsible disclosure guidelines.
+Please do not create public issues for security vulnerabilities.

 ## License